CogStack/CogStack-NiFi/docs/deploy/main.md

 2. (OPTIONAL, if you already have the software in [this section installed](#-software-requirements-linuxmacos)) `bash ./scripts/installation_utils/install_docker_and_utils.sh`, and wait for it to finish.
 It may take a while to get all the packages, and it will prompt for `sudo` when needed.
 3. `cd deploy`
 4. `make git-update-submodules`
+5. `make init-security`
-5. check that docker works correctly : `docker pull hello-world`
+6. check that docker works correctly : `docker pull hello-world`
-6. if no errors, run: `docker run --rm hello-world`, it should run without issues
+7. if no errors, run: `docker run --rm hello-world`, it should run without issues
-7. if there are any issues check the below warning section
+8. if there are any issues check the below warning section

 :::{warning}
 IMPORTANT NOTE: Do a `git-lfs pull` so that you have everything downloaded from the repo (including bigger zipped files.).